dhanesh-kh/content-management/docker.md

 - A thread is a set of instructions sent to the CPU to execute.
 Threading is the process of sending instructions to the CPU to execute.

+## What is a Kernel?

+- The kernel is the core part of the operating system that controls the computer's hardware.
+- Connects apps and hardware, like CPU and memory.
+- Isolation: Docker uses the kernel to keep containers separate from each other while using the same system.

 ## Why Choose Docker over Kubernetes?

 - Simplicity: Easier, faster to use & setup.
 Requires less infrastructure & configuration compared to Kubernetes.
 Ideal for beginners or small scale projects